 Clean out your dishwasher once a month to get rid of residue from soap, hard water and food particles.
 You can use a sponge or small brush to clean this appliance with non-toxic cleaners like distilled white vinegar and baking soda.

-Start with keeping your fridge at the right temperature: 40 degrees or below is what is recommended by the United State Department of Agriculture.
+Start with keeping your fridge at the right temperature; 40 degrees or below is recommended by the U.S. Department of Agriculture.
 To keep your fridge at the correct temperature, and avoid wasting energy, keep the door(s) closed as often as possible.
 Don’t store easily perishable foods in refrigerator doors, where the temperature fluctuates too much.